 - Problem-solving — manager’s role, identifying problems and causes

-- Managing organizational change — internal and external environments that require change, asking questions to determine the need for change, how changes affect dynamics, why changes fail
+- Organizational change — internal and external environments that require change, asking questions to determine the need for change, how changes affect dynamics, why changes fail

-- Dealing with organizational diversity — identify generational cultures, compare and contrast differences/similarities between cultures, understanding generation Y (Millennials), create action plans to bring diverse generations together to support the mission of the agency
+- Organizational diversity —create action plans to bring diverse cultures together to support the mission of the agency

-- Working with performance evaluations — common problems, rating characteristics, how they may affect performance and morale, rethink the way evaluations are completed and managed, create a performance development plan
+- Performance evaluations — common problems, rating characteristics, how they may affect performance and morale, rethink the way evaluations are completed and managed, create a performance development plan

-- Strategic planning — purpose, vision and mission, SWOT analysis, develop timelines of a strategic plan
+- Strategic planning — purpose, vision and mission, SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis, develop timelines of a strategic plan

 - Shared leadership — key steps, concepts, break down barriers